jruels/packer-tf-vault/labs/packer-build/index.md

 Packer can build images for many platforms other than AWS, but AWS requires no additional software installed on your computer, and their free-tier makes it free to use for most people.
 This is why we chose to use AWS for the example.

 ### Install Packer
 The first thing we need to do is install Packer.
-To install the latest version (1.7.6), run the following:
+To install the latest version, run the following:
 ```bash
 export VER="1.8.0"
 wget https://releases.hashicorp.com/packer/${VER}/packer_${VER}_linux_amd64.zip